followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/14 Series Points/00 Overview.md

     </dx-chart>

     <!--TypeScript-->
+    import { DxChartModule } from 'devextreme-angular';
+    // ...
     export class AppComponent {
         // Assigns the red color to all series points with value more than 100
         // Other series points remain painted in blue